er1/s228/README.md

 - The part numbers on the chip may vary from chip to chip so ignore the letters.
 - SN74HCT04 would be referred to simply as 7404.

-#### To include in the lab report

-- The equations that you have derived for the half-adder.
-- A gate diagram for those equations.
-- A truth table for a __full-adder__ circuit

 ### Latches, Flip-Flops and Registers

 In the last lab, we looked at how we can construct a circuit for any given truth table.
 In this lab, we will look at how we can use this and some new parts to build other components of a computer.